sbmjamiu/requirement-analysis/README.md

 Functional requirements define specific behaviors and features the system must support.

-**Examples for a Booking System:**
+**Examples for a Hotel Booking Management System:**

-- User Registration and Authentication
+- **User Registration and Authentication:** Users should be able to create an account and log in securely.
-- Search Hotel
+- **Search Functionality:** Users can search for hotels based on location, dates, and preferences.
-- Make Booking
+- **Room Booking:** Users can select available rooms and make bookings.
-- Cancel Booking
+- **Payment Processing:** The system should handle payments through various methods (e.g., credit card, PayPal).
-- Payment Processing
+- **Booking Management:** Users can view, modify, or cancel their bookings.
-- Write Review
+- **Review System:** Users can leave reviews and ratings for hotels they have stayed in.

 ### Non-functional Requirements

-Non-functional requirements specify how the system performs.
+Non-functional requirements specify the criteria that judge the operation of a system, rather than specific behaviors.
+They define how the system performs a function.

-**Examples:**
+**Examples for a Hotel Booking Management System:**

-- Performance: Search results load in under 2 seconds.
+- **Performance:** The system should load search results within 2 seconds.
-- Scalability: Support for 10,000 concurrent users.
+- **Scalability:** The application must support up to 10,000 concurrent users without performance degradation.
-- Security: Encrypted data and compliance with privacy laws.
+- **Security:** User data must be encrypted, and the system should comply with data protection regulations.
-- Availability: 99.9% system uptime.
+- **Availability:** The system should have an uptime of 99.9% to ensure constant availability.
-- Usability: Intuitive interface.
+- **Usability:** The user interface should be intuitive and accessible to users with varying levels of technical expertise.
-- Maintainability: Modular and easy to update.
+- **Maintainability:** The system architecture should allow for easy updates and maintenance without significant downtime.

 ---